AisuruSenka/FE8_Sacred_Heroes/README.md

 - Some menu text becomes slightly corrupted in menus after viewing information for certain characters (Laevatein, Ratatoskr, Hraesvelgr, & Laegjarn, maybe a few others I forgot).
-This is due
+This is due to their names being longer than 8 characters.
+I blame IntSys for this one.
+I could shorten their names to fix this, I guess.

 # CREDITS
 Made using FE Builder GBA